 Students should be aware that FA-SAP standards are different from Academic SAP standards at Texarkana College.
 Students should also be aware that FA-SAP will be evaluated at the end of each semester.
-Effective the 2014-2015 academic year, VA educational benefits and all exemptions and waivers are held to the same SAP standards as Title IV Financial Aid.
+VA educational benefits are held to the same SAP standards as Title IV Financial Aid.

 Financial Aid Standards of Satisfactory Academic Progress Are: